ruitabares/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

 If you're a member of one of these roles, you can create Office 365 Groups for restricted users, and then assign the user as the owner of the group.

+## NOTE
+Restricting the group creation wont restrict the ability of a group owner to create a teams from the group that he owns

 ## Licensing requirements

 To manage who creates Groups, the following people need Azure AD Premium licenses or Azure AD Basic EDU licenses assigned to them: